markusf/nodejs-plain-mqtt-azure/README.md

 # nodejs-plain-mqtt-azure
-Simple Microsoft Azure IoT Client using mqtt.js library (not using the Microsoft Azure SDK)
+Simple Microsoft Azure IoT Hub Client using mqtt.js library (not using the Microsoft Azure SDK)